geodynamics/aspect/doc/sphinx/user/methods/nonlinear-stokes-solvers.md

 ```

-Seeing the graph in {numref}`user_methods_nonlinear_solvers_original_function_zoom`, it is easy to see where the solution is.
+Looking at the graph in {numref}`user_methods_nonlinear_solvers_original_function_zoom`, it is easy to see where the solution must be.
 Now imagine that you cannot see the whole graph at once, but you can only ask for the values of one $x$ at a time.
-You could just try every possible $x$ value, but that would take a lot of tries to get close to the solution.
+You could try every possible $x$ value, but that would take a lot of attempts to get close to the solution.
 Another approach would be a bisect algorithm.
 A more robust way of solving the problem is called the Picard iteration, which we will discuss in the next section.
-An algorithm which converges faster when it is close the the solution is the Newton iteration, which we will discuss after the Picard iteration.
+An algorithm which converges much faster when it is close to the solution is the Newton iteration, which we will discuss after the Picard iteration.

 ## The full Picard iteration
-To solve this nonlinear equation using the Picard iteration, we need to rewrite our equation in the form $x = f(x)$.
-With the equation we have, it is actually quite easy for the equation we have here:
+To solve this nonlinear equation using Picard iterations, we need to rewrite our equation in the form $x = f(x)$.
+With the equation we have, this is actually quite easy:

 ```{math}
     :label: user_methods_nonlinear_solvers_eq_picard_1